Opens an external site in a new window

 🖥 SvelteKit Session Cookies: HttpOnly Cookies in SvelteKit #

-In this video we look at using SvelteKit Session Cookies, continuing the series of videos which also covers Session Storage and Local Storage.
+In this video, we look at using SvelteKit Session Cookies, continuing the series of videos which also covers Session Storage and Local Storage.
 We focus particularly on HttpOnly cookies which can be more secure than other cookies.
 That is because JavaScript code running in the browser has no access to them.
-The main benefit here is a decreased attack surface for cross site attacks.
-In the video we see how you might consider setting up a SvelteKit app where you need users to authenticate.
+The main benefit here is a decreased attack surface for Cross Site Scripting (XSS) attacks.
+In the video, we see how you might consider setting up a SvelteKit app where you need users to authenticate.
 We also see how you can expose client-safe fields stored in cookies to browser JavaScript using SvelteKit sessions.

 If that sounds like something you can use, let's press play and crack on!